Understanding Industrial Parks: A Comprehensive Guide

 What is the biggest industrial park in the world?

 Jubail Industrial City is the world's largest industrial city.
-Established in 1975 in Saudi Arabia's Eastern Province, it spans 1,016 square kilometers, it houses industrial complexes and ports, contributing around 7% of the nation’s GDP.
+Established in 1975 in Saudi Arabia's Eastern Province, it spans 1,016 square kilometers and houses industrial complexes and ports, contributing around 7% of the nation’s GDP.

 What is the primary function of an industrial park?